iiap-gob-pe/PalmsCNN/README.md

 3. Apply the trained model to detect and count the crowns of the three palm species.

 #### **Python scripts**
-For those interested in running the model directly from the original python scripts, they are also avauilable and enumerated to follow the steps for data generation, model training, and predictions.
+For those interested in running the model directly from the original python scripts, they are also available and enumerated to follow the steps for data generation, model training, and predictions.